yanxiaodi/EmployeePayslipCalculator/README.md

 ### WPF App

 To demonstrate how to calculate the result from the excel file, I also create a WPF application named `EmployeePayslipCalculator.WPFApp`.
 I use MVVMSidekick to implement the MVVM pattern.
-I want to show how to read an excel file to get the source data, and calculate the result from the local codes and the web api.
+I want to show how to read an excel file to get the source data and calculate the result from the local codes and the Web API.

 First, you need to select the path of the excel file, which must follow the format of the template file that is in the Template folder.
 Do not modify the format of the excel file, otherwise, you will not get the correct result.
 You are allowed to input a lot of employees in the excel file.
 But in fact, we should set a limit.
 I did not do it since it is just a demo.